 This page may contain affiliate links, please see my full disclosure for policy details.
 I earn commissions if you shop through the links on this page

-These easy-to-make cookies are so perfect to make for the holidays and your special celebrations.
-Today we are celebrating Valentine’s Day by covering the cookie dough with pink, white, and red nonpareil sprinkles.
+These easy-to-make chocolate shortbread cookies are so perfect to make for the holidays and your special celebrations.
+Today we are celebrating Valentine's Day by covering the cookie dough with pink, white, and red nonpareil sprinkles.
 Bake a batch of these sweet and festive cookies for your special someone!

 There are several types of sprinkles to use but I prefer using the little round candies called nonpareils.
 They stick better to the dough and keep their color.
 I have found the jimmie sprinkles don't stick as well and they tend to lose their color during baking, but you can use them.

-Of course, another great reason to use the nonpareils is to watch them roll all over your countertop then onto the floor!
+Of course, another great reason to use the nonpareils is to watch them roll all over your countertop and then onto the floor!
 A broom is required when making these cookies.

 Let's bake some cookies

 Step 1.
 You need to melt the chocolate first so it can cool.
-Place the chocolate chips in a small bowl and place in the microwave for 30 seconds, take the bowl out and stir, then return to the microwave at 15-second intervals until the chocolate is melted.
+Place the chocolate chips in a small bowl and place them in the microwave for 30 seconds, take the bowl out and stir, then return to the microwave at 15-second intervals until the chocolate is melted.
 If you are using a chocolate bar, chop the chocolate into small pieces similar to a chocolate chip.

 Step 2.
 Mix the flour, salt, and cocoa powder together in a small bowl, using a wire whisk will break up any clumps of cocoa powder.

 Step 3.
-In the bowl of a stand mixer, add the room temperature butter and both the sugars.
+In the bowl of a stand mixer, add the room temperature butter and both sugars.
 Mix together until a nice creamy mixture forms.